liyangguang/personal-site/blog/_posts/bem-vs-atomic-vs-tailwind-css.md

 If you think about it, you'll realize the CSS file can be very complex - you might need to have all of `w-32, w-16, w-18, w-8` etc., and adding them one-by-one is tedious.
 That's why it's commonly used with a tool like [Tailwind](https://tailwindcss.com/).
 Tailwind can help you generate those rules and optimize them for you.

 Yea:

 1. Easy to understand css from HTML
 1. No css rule specificity wars
 1. Optimized for size (with some tools)

 Nay:

 1. HTML becomes messy.
 Lost semantic meanings
 1. One more naming convension to remember
 1. Not practical without supporting tools

 Some argues this is getting back to inline styles - [One of the first issues opened on tailwind](https://github.com/tailwindlabs/discuss/issues/3) 😂 .
 (I agree it's much better than inline styles)

+> Checkout how a CSS prank turns out very similar as what Tailwind is [Funny CSS to Tailwind](../../../2021/06/funny-css-to-tailwind)

 ## Atomic